nostr-sdk/nostr-sdk-ios/CONTRIBUTING.md

-# Nostr SDK iOS Contributing Guide
+# Contributing Guide

-Thank you for your interest in contributing to this Nostr SDK iOS library.
-We are currently not accepting external contributions (beyond core maintainers) at this time as we are in the early stages of bootstrapping the library.
-However, contributions will open up in the future, with the end goal of building a vibrant developer community.
+Thank you for your interest in contributing to Nostr SDK for Apple Platforms.

+If you would like to contribute code, please [fork](https://github.com/nostr-sdk/nostr-sdk-ios/fork) the repository on GitHub, apply your changes on your fork, and open a [pull request](https://github.com/nostr-sdk/nostr-sdk-ios/compare).
+Please ensure that the [core principles](#core-principles) are followed.

+If you would like to report an issue, please file an [issue](https://github.com/nostr-sdk/nostr-sdk-ios/issues/new) in GitHub.

 ## Core Principles